QubesOS/qubes-doc/customization/windows-template-customization.md

 Right click on computer and go to Properties > Advanced > Performances:

  * If your don't care about visual effect, in Visual Effect select "Adjust for best performance"
- * I personnally tweak the page file size to win some place on my root.
+ * I personally tweak the page file size to win some place on my root.

     In Advanced>Performances>Advanced tab, change Virtual memory:

         1. unselect automatically manage paging file size for all drive
         2. click on drive C:
         3. select no paging file